HL7/crmi-ig/input/pages/naming-conventions.md

 ### Operation definitions

-Names of operation definitions should be prefixed using a namespace using the `id` for the package, e.g.:
+Operation definition names (`OperationDefinition.code` property) should be constructed using a namespace from the last segment of the package `id` and the operation signifier e.g.:

+Given the packageId of `hl7.fhir.uv.crmi`, the namespace for operation is `crmi`:

 ```
-hl7.fhir.uv.crmi.data-requirements
-hl7.fhir.uv.crmi.apply
+crmi.data-requirements
+crmi.apply
 ```